Varicocele – Symptoms, Causes, Home Remedies

 Dr. M.G.
 Kartheeka, MBBS, MD(Pediatrics)

 Since varicocele is linked to blood circulation, any mild exercise that can improve blood flow will be beneficial for this condition.
 Regular walks, jogging, and swimming are great for strengthening your leg muscles and supporting your blood vessels.
-Cycling, jumping, squats, and weight lifting may worsen your condition and put a strain on the blood vessels in the scrotum.
+However, certain forms of exercise such as cycling, jumping, squats, and weight lifting may worsen your condition and put a strain on the blood vessels in the scrotum.
 These exercises should be limited or avoided.

 A cold compress or ice pack can be applied to the scrotum region to ease swelling, pain and discomfort, especially after a tiring workout.
 Do not apply ice directly to the skin, always wrap it in a cloth.

-A jockstrap is a type of male underwear that provides extra support for the scrotum.
+A jockstrap is a type of male underwear that provides extra support to the scrotum.
 It is often used when playing a variety of sports.
-You can also use a jockstrap during your regular routine to provide additional support if your job requires you to stand for long periods.
+You can also use a jockstrap during your regular routine to provide additional support if your job requires you to stand for long periods5.

 Tight underwear can put unnecessary strain on your scrotum and increase the pressure on your veins.
 This may worsen your varicocele.